Tax Benefits for Individuals Included in the Consolidated Appropriations Act

 An error in the Tax Cuts and Jobs Act of 2017 meant that taxpayers who owned residential property that was rented out before 2018 had to apply a 40-year alternative depreciation system recovery period to that property.
 The CAA corrected this provision by applying a 30-year depreciation to all residential rental property.

-If you have any questions related to these tax benefits, please contact a member of our tax team by filling in the form below or calling 404-874-6244.
+If you have any questions related to these tax benefits, please contact a member of our tax team by completing our contact form or calling 404-874-6244.